 • Pathology: Pathologic confirmation of invasive carcinoma

-5. Patients with metastatic or recurrent IBC which is not amenable to curative treatment with available local and systemic therapy or metastatic non-IBC after 1-6 lines of therapies for metastatic disease with at least 2 weeks washout period before the initiation of study treatment.
+5. Patients who have metastatic disease which is not amenable to curative treatment with available local and systemic therapy.
+Patients must have received at least 1 line or up to 6 lines of therapy in the metastatic setting with at least 2 weeks washout period before the initiation of study treatment.

 6. For Phase Ib, any ER, PR, and HER2 status, For Phase 2, HER2-negative per ASCO/CAP guidelines and any ER and PR status.